Lecture series "Digital Sustainability Transformation of, by and for the TUM"

 Our Experts

-Monika Egerer is professor for Urban Productive Ecosystems at the Technical University of Munich.
-She is the project leader of the research project “Bienen, Bestäubung und Bürgerwissenschaft", associate editor of the Frontiers in Sustainable Food Systems specialty section "Urban Agriculture“, and passionate to establish more action around biodiversity conservation and sustainable food systems in cities and society at large.
+Monika Egerer is a professor of Urban Productive Ecosystems at the Technical University of Munich.
+She is the project leader of the research project “Bienen, Bestäubung und Bürgerwissenschaft", associate editor of the Frontiers in Sustainable Food Systems specialty section "Urban Agriculture“, and passionate about establishing more action around biodiversity conservation and sustainable food systems in cities and society at large.

 Talk & discussion